 When developing Node.js applications, you might face situations where you need to install multiple versions of Node.
 This can happen when you have multiple projects and they have different requirements, or you have a deployable application which must be compatible with different Node.js versions.
 Without a good tool, this would mean a lot of work and effort to install the different versions manually, and basing a project on a specific version.
 Fortunately, there’s an easy way to install and manage them all from a single place.

 We believe that this product will firmly wedge into your workflow and greatly facilitate the performance in one way or another related to Node.js.
 It is accessible under cPanel → Software Section → Setup Node.js App.
-The selector comes with sleek user interface and suite of new tools to setup and manage Node.js for your web applications with ease.
+The selector comes with a sleek user interface and suite of new tools to set up and manage Node.js for your web applications with ease.